Kong/deck/docs/guides/distributed-configuration.md

 In such  case, you can use decK's `select-tag` feature to export, sync, reset only a sub-set of configuration.

-## Explainer video

-TODO add link to Kong Summit 2019 talk on "Declarative configuration and drift detection for Kong".

 ## Tags

 Tags, introduced in Kong 1.1, provide a way to associate metadata with entities